lexicon_entry

 | ) -> Tuple[List[List[int]], List[Optional[RankingMetaData]]]

-For each token it returns a List
+For each token it returns a List of rankings for each lexicon entry

 match and the optional pymusas.rankers.ranking_meta_data.RankingMetaData